We are Rosa.

 National Arts Survey

-In September 2020, Rosa will be launching a national bilingual survey to gather baseline data on performing arts and film workers’ experiences related to workplace sexual harassment and violence, and their thoughts on what kind of changes they want to see in their workplaces.
-The goal of the survey is to gather data to get a full picture of the scale of the problem, the human cost of this issue in Canada and what kind of change is needed.
+In September 2020, Rosa launched a national bilingual survey to gather baseline data on performing arts, film, and television workers’ experiences related to workplace sexual harassment and violence.
+The goal of the survey was to gather data from workers to get a full picture of the scale of the problem, the human cost of this issue in Canada, and what kind of change is needed.
 We want to hear from all types of workers in the performing arts, adult industry performers, film, and television sectors, including actors, comedians, dancers, musicians, crew members, interns, writers, directors, and producers.

-The survey is being prepared by Hill Strategies Research.
+The survey and report is being prepared by Hill Strategies Research.

 Sign-up for Rosa

 This project is funded in part by the Government of Canada’s Workplace Harassment and Violence Prevention Fund and the Justice Partnership and Innovation Program.